Panzer-Jack/easy-live2d/docs/en/guide/getting-started.md

 ## Next Steps

 - Check out [Installation](/en/guide/installation) for more detailed installation information
-- Read [Basic Usage](/en/guide/basic-usage) to learn about more basic functions
+- Read [Basic Usage](/en/guide/basic-usage) to understand more basic features
 - Refer to the [API Documentation](/en/api/) for complete interface descriptions
-- Explore [Examples](/en/examples/basic) to learn about more advanced usage
+- Explore [Examples](/en/examples/basic) to learn more advanced usage